RosenblumLab/hfss_analysis/README.md

 This repository contains some exaples of HFSS designs and how to simulate them using `pyEPR`.

+## Quantum analysis
+This wrapper was written by Uri and faciliates the use of pyEPR by a lot.
+Use it and check out the [example](QuantumAnalysis/example.py) there.

 ## Examples

 Analyses can be static, where parameters of a single design are calculated, or sweep, where a python loop goes over a parameter (or more) and plots the different results.
 The latter is useful when choosing design parameters.